 Offset printing uses plates to transfer an image onto a rubber blanket which rolls and transfer the image onto the sheet of paper/card.
 We use offset printing to print large quantities of business cards, flyers and more.
 Accurate colour reproduction and high-quality printing can be achieved through this method of printing.
-Also, offset printing allows for finishings such as matt lamination, spot UV and also hot stamping.
-This is something digital printing cannot do.
-Therefore if you want all these finishings, you have to opt for offset printing.
+Options like spot UV and hot stamping is only available under our offset print options.

 Digital printing on the other hand, is basically a normal printing method which unlike offset printing does not use plates.
 Instead, it uses options such as toner or larger printers that do use liquid ink.
 Digital printing is a good option when printing smaller quantities and digital prints normally has a shorter lead time than offset printing.

 Advantages & Disadvantages

 – Lower quality (pixelate prints) – Higher costs – Shorter turnaround – Shorter lead time

 – High quality – Higher quantity = Lower cost per piece – Longer lead time